The Beatles' 1966 US tour: Reception

 Typically of the era, newspaper coverage of the concerts focused on the size of the audiences, the volume of the fans' screams, and box office takings, rather than attempting to review each event or discuss the music.
 Throughout the tour, the US press seized on the opportunity to predict the end of Beatlemania and remarked on the absence of the usual crowds of screaming fans at the airports on their itinerary.
 The high-pitched screaming synonymous with Beatlemania was reduced, but most of the shows were still marked by wild crowd behaviour.
 In their comments during the tour, Lennon and Harrison each said that their American audiences included more young males than before, a development that Harrison welcomed as a reason for the reduced screaming and attributed to the band's musical growth on Rubber Soul and Revolver.
 The Beatles' ability to appeal to both sexes in this way helped codify a new youth movement in the US, which sought expression in student demonstrations at Berkeley from late 1966 onwards.

 The tour was affected by the prevailing mood of controversy and there were rows of empty seats at some venues.
 The Beatles held a second successful concert at New York's Shea Stadium, following the world-record attendance they set there in August 1965, although ticket sales were down to 45,000, around 10,000 below the previous year.
 Author Nicholas Schaffner later wrote that although the numbers at Shea fell short of the 1965 total, the Beatles' ability to sell as many tickets as they did in 1966 was still "a feat nobody else at the time could have come near to duplicating".

 On 28 August, the day of the band's penultimate concert, Epstein issued a press release in response to claims that some of the shows had been poorly attended:

 This tour compares phenomenally well with last year's.
 It's much better all round this year, from the point of view of increased interest and we are actually playing to bigger audiences.
 Here in Los Angeles, for example, 36,000 people saw the Beatles at the Hollywood Bowl [in August 1965].
 Today's concert at Dodger Stadium is attracting 10,000 more.
 People have been saying things about diminishing popularity, but all one can go by is attendances, which are absolutely huge.
 By the time we leave, 400,000 people will have seen this series of shows ...

 Set list

-Lasting around 30 minutes, the Beatles' set list for the tour was as follows (lead singers appear in parenthesis):
+Lasting around 30 minutes, the Beatles' set list for the tour was as follows (lead singers appear in parentheses):